niewall/nfcCryptoWallet/README.md

 I placed one behind a painting of an bitcoin I made one day.
 Now I can store my bitcoin in a painting and read the worth by holding my phone in front of it.
 Thats quiet cool, isn't it?

+At the moment the code is very messi and there are code snippets and date that isn't used.
+I'am not an native english speaker, so some comments (from which there are way to few) are in german.